Freeculturexx/DLComix/README.rst

 Download your first comic
 #########################

-With dlcomix, you have four options
+With dlcomix, you have five options
 -c or --comic
 	where you put the comic name.
 All supported comics are in List_of_Comics file Put the name on the second column